tinkerhub/TinkerHub-Learning-Paths/learning/Flask/readme.md

 1. Find out a project idea
 2. Setup the developer environment (IDE, packages...etc)
 3. Create project directory with the help of this [layout](https://flask.palletsprojects.com/en/1.1.x/tutorial/layout/)
-4. Write your web app logic.
+4. Write your web app logic
-5. Write routes, connect db using sqlalchemy if needed.
+5. Write routes, connect db using sqlalchemy if needed
 6. Add unit tests
-7. Deploy your flask web app to [heroku](https://www.geeksforgeeks.org/deploy-python-flask-app-on-heroku/) or some other platform.
+7. Deploy your flask web app to [heroku](https://www.geeksforgeeks.org/deploy-python-flask-app-on-heroku/) or some other platform